JosephGinsberg/Parshandata/Roadmap.md

 * Serialize json input on spring boot server

 ### Eventual
+* Toggle search into scentence view
-* add apache/nginx in front of app for static frontend files
+* Add apache/nginx in front of app for static frontend files
 * More features coming soon